 Registered Capacity

 The normal full load capacity of a Micro-generator, as declared by the Manufacturer which should exclude the Active Power consumed by the Micro-generator when producing the Registered Capacity; ie this will relate to the maximum level of Active Power deliverable from the Micro-generating Plant.
-For Micro-generators connected to the DNO’s Distribution Network via an Inverter, the Inverter rating is deemed to be the Micro-generator’s Registered Capacity.
+For Micro-generators connected to the DNO’s Distribution Network via an Inverter, the Registered Capacity of the Micro-generator is the lesser of the Inverter(s) rating or the rating of the energy source.

 Type Test Verification Report